We're All No One

 "We're All No One" is a song by Australian twin sisters Nervo featuring Dutch DJ and producer Afrojack and American DJ and producer Steve Aoki.
 The single was released digitally on 2 September 2011 in Australia and the United States and 16 December 2011 in Belgium.
 It was released in the United Kingdom and Ireland on 9 March 2012.

 Music video

-A music video to accompany the release of "We're All No One" was first released onto YouTube on 30 October 2011 at a total length of three minutes and forty-six seconds.
+A music video to accompany the release of "We're All No One" was released on YouTube on 30 October 2011.